-No Gin Without Botanicals
+No Gin Without Juniper

-In the production of gin, the herbs and spices used – the so-called “botanicals” (also known as herbal extracts) – play an essential role, as it is these that give gin its unique character.
+In the production of gin, the herbs and spices that are used – the so-called “botanicals” (also known as herbal extracts) – play an essential role, as it is these that give gin its unique character.
 Even the smallest adjustments to the recipe can have a major impact on the taste of the distillate.
 Typical for a classic gin is the most important botanical, the juniper berry.

 No THE DUKE Gin without more Botanicals